On 5 January 1592, Shahab-ud-din Muhammad Khurram, later known as Shah Jahan, was born to Mughal Emperor Jahangir and

 - Shah Jahan was an able military commander.
 While still a prince, he was able to obtain the submission of the Rajput state of Mewar which Akbar had not been able to defeat.
 Mewar then became a vassal of the Mughal Empire.

 - On becoming the emperor, Shah Jahan executed many of his former rivals including his own brother Shahryar, imprisoned many more and consolidated his power.
-The Mughal rules of succession do not follow primogeniture, i.e., the eldest son succeeding the father; there is always a fight for power by brothers in the Mughal courts.
+The Mughal rules of succession do not follow primogeniture, i.e., the eldest son succeeding the father; there is always a fight for power by brothers in the Mughal courts upon the death of a ruler.

 - Before becoming king, as a prince, he had been the governor of the Deccan, Bihar, Bengal, Gujarat and Delhi.

 - As king, Shah Jahan expanded the military and promoted the production of arms.
 He annexed several territories.

 - Shah Jahan married multiple times as was the custom.
 His favourite was said to be Arjumand Banu Begum who is better known as Mumtaz Mahal.
 She died during childbirth in 1631 and Shah Jahan was said to be depressed.
 He got the Taj Mahal built in her honour and perhaps, he is most famous for this architectural feat.

 - He also created many other architectural marvels including the Pearl Mosque at Agra, the Red Fort, the Jama Masjid at Delhi, the Shalimar Gardens and some other buildings in present Pakistan.
 He also got the famous Peacock Throne built.